UBC-NLP/python2020/README.md

 **Office phone:** 6048-274-530

-**Office hours:** Tues.
-12:00/noon-02:00pm or by appointment. *(I can also handle inquiries via email or Skype if Mondays are not possible for you.)*
+**Office hours:** Mon.
+2:00pm - 4:00pm or by appointment. *(I can also handle inquiries via email or Skype if Mondays are not possible for you.)*

 **E-mail address:** muhammad.mageed@ubc.ca